Informasjonsforvaltning/dataset-catalog/README.md

 # dataset-catalog
-A back end service service for creating dataset catalogues and datasets.
+A back end service for creating dataset catalogues and datasets.
 Exposes a dcat-ap-no endpoint.

 ## Requirements